rrthomas/pdfjam/README.md

 On many unix-like systems `pdfjam` should run without any further configuration, provided that the pre-requisite TeX installation (such as _TeX Live_) is present.
-If you want to  check (e.g., prior to installation) that `pdfjam` will work on your system, please enter the _tests_ sub-directory of the package and follow the instructions that appear there in [`README.md`](README.md).
+If you want to  check (e.g., prior to installation) that `pdfjam` will work on your system, please `cd` to the `tests` sub-directory of the package and follow the instructions that appear there in `README.md`.

 If configuration _is_ needed, this can be done through a site-wide or user-specific configuration file.
 This might be necessary if, for example, your